 The original recipe uses cans of fruit filling, a box of cake mix, and thinly sliced cold butter pieces.

 The first two are literally opened and dumped into the baking dish, hence the name, and the butter slices are arranged on top of the cake mix in an even layer, covering it.
-A simple dessert recipe that became very popular among busy moms decades ago.
+Melted butter is sometimes used and just drizzled over the dry mix.

 It's a cross between a cobbler and a crustless crumb pie.
 It's a dessert more than a cake in the traditional way, but we call it that because it uses a boxed cake mix.